Spinal Cord Injuries Following an Orlando Auto Accident

 When you look at the level of the spinal cord that was damaged, you can often determine what part of the body could be paralyzed in a complete injury.
 For example, a neck injury often results in the victim being left as a quadriplegic.
 If the injury is above the C-4 level, the person may require a ventilator to breathe, while C-6 may mean there is some wrist control but no hand function.

 When there is an acute spinal cord injury, there is swelling which can affect nearly every part of the body.
 As the swelling begins to subside, some patients may begin to regain some function.
 It can take a long time, sometimes over a year, for incomplete injuries to heal before the patient knows how much mobility they will have.

 In the meantime, it’s important to reach out to an Orlando auto accident attorney right away.
-Contact the Payer Law Group and let our team help you fight for the compensation you deserve after a spinal cord injury caused by someone else’s negligence.
+Contact the Payer Law and let our team help you fight for the compensation you deserve after a spinal cord injury caused by someone else’s negligence.